 Medicaid is the safety net for Americans who need care that they cannot afford privately.
 Like Medicare, Medicaid acts as health insurance.
 But unlike Medicare, Medicaid can be used to pay for long-term nursing home care in all states.

 Many states also allow their residents to use Medicaid to pay for assisted living communities or other alternatives to nursing homes such as in-home care.

-Plan Ahead: Approaching the Topic of Paying for Senior Care Early
+Plan Ahead: Approaching the Topic of Senior Care

-Here are the steps Andy advises taking to discuss senior care finances with elderly parents:
+Here are the steps he advises taking to discuss senior care finances with your parents:

-3. Catalog and organize as much as you can: This will mean budgets, debts, accounts, bills, mortgages, healthcare accounts and bills, etc.
+1. Catalog and organize as much as you can.
+This will mean accounts, bills, budgets, debts and mortgages, etc.

-4. Find out their advisors, attorneys, accountants, etc.: Call each of them, introduce yourself, and ask for a meeting; let them know what is happening, what your initial plans are, and ask for their help in terms of creating their sets of plans and instructions for what they believe your parents, and you, need to do to plan for the future.
+2. Find out their accountants, advisors, attorneys, etc. Call each of them, introduce yourself and ask for a meeting; let them know what is happening and what your initial plans are, then ask for their help in terms of creating their sets of plans and instructions for what they believe your parents, and you, need to do to plan for the future.

 - If you don’t understand what their advisors are telling you, or if you get the sense that they’re taking you (and your parents) for a ride, fire them and hire someone you can trust

-5. If your parents are in a place where they can still understand what you’re doing for them with these financial matters, have regular conversations with them: Let them know what you’ve done; what you’re doing; and what you plan on doing in each of their major financial areas: income, outflows, investments, expenses
+4. If your parents are in a place where they can still understand what you’re doing for them with these financial matters, have regular conversations with them.
+Let them know what you’ve done, what you’re doing and what you plan on doing in each of their major financial areas: expenses, income, investments, outflows

 - Changing health